rmela/mbta_departure_board/README.md

 #### Compromises, Hacks, Ommitted Functionality

-   * Boarding status not displayed.
-Not sure whether updates contain statuses or whether they should be estimated using departure times
-   * Naively assumes that route name "CR-Newburyport" has the destination of Newburyport, when in fact it could be either "Newburyport" or "Rockport"
-   * Extracts track number from end of prediction id.
-Not sure if that's correct
+   * Couldn't figure out how to get "trip" included in realtime streamed predictions.
+     So makes a second API call for "trip" in order to populate "destination", using trip.attributes.headsign
+   * Didn't implement boarding track number.
+Would currently use same approach as for trips.
    * Some vehicle ids look like ```block_2151_schedBasedVehicle```.
 In this case I extract the integer and use that as the train id.
 Not sure that's correct.
-   * Initial board has fewer entries compared to boards at mbta.com
+   * Initial board often has fewer entries compared to boards at mbta.com.
+     Could be remedied by fetching schedules to fill out departure times for predictions that don't have them, thus adding more predictions to the list ( list only displays predictions that have departure times )

 ## More complete version